ThugsFinance/cloiinkcoin.com/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 - Finalized status – Whether the epoch has been finalised (Yes/No).
 - Time – The time the epoch ended.
 - Attestations – The number of attestations in the epoch (votes for blocks within slots).
-- Deposits – The number of ETH deposits included in the epoch (validators must stake ETH to become validators).
+- Deposits – The number of CLK deposits included in the epoch (validators must stake CLK to become validators).
 - Slashings – Number of penalties given to proposers of blocks or attestors.
-- Voting participation – The amount of staked ETH used to attest blocks.
+- Voting participation – The amount of staked CLK used to attest blocks.
 - Validators – Number of validators active for the epoch.
 - Average Validator balance – Average balance for active validators.
 - Slots – Number of slots included in the epoch (slots include one valid block).